 We now have members who are running the club: Dr Tuppy Owens, Chantelle Gamble and Eleni Stephani.

 Dr Tuppy Owens is guiding newcomers to make Outsideders more and more popular and we now have over 700 members.

 At last a member has left us some of money in his will, so that we could afford to give our volunteers a little money for their travel expenses, if that is what they want.
 We can also stop worrying about money!

-It is ellegal not to support disabled people to enjoy the same pleasures as others enjoy in the privacy of the their own homes(Equality Act 2010, Human Rights Act 1998
+It is ellegal not to support disabled people to enjoy the same pleasures as other people enjoy in the privacy of their own homes – Equality Act 2010 and Human Rights Act 1998

 The NR Times published an article calling our founder, Dr Tuppy Owensa a pioneer – providing disabled peopleconfidence and a quality of life..